-In part to preparing the proposed fiscal year 2024-25 budget, staff and the OC LAFCO accounting team reviewed options and current market volatility involving transfers to the Trust.
-It was determined that while the Commission is not expected to experience excess cash at year-end, a transfer to the Trust during the current fiscal year would be timely given improvement in the market rates.
-The transfer would also continue planning for long-term post-employment costs, including the Commission's net pension liability which is approximately 74 percent funded.
-The potential transfer of \$15,000 to the Trust has been included in the three-year budget projections, and if approved by the Commission, will not have a negative effect on the overall budget and reserve funds.
-Staff, therefore, recommends the Commission approve this one-time transfer to the Trust.
+In part to prepare the proposed budget for the fiscal year 2025-26, the OC LAFCO accounting team and staff reviewed the option of making a transfer to the Trust.
+Based on the remaining net cash amount income from FY

+2023-24 and the Commission's accounting and financial policies, staff will be making a transfer of funds totaling \$25,437 to the Trust.
+The transfer would continue planning for long-term post-employment costs, including the Commission's net pension liability.
+The transfer to the Trust has been included in the three-year projections and will not have a negative effect on the overall budget and reserve funds.